rkitover/android-tablet-setup-guide/README.md

 ```
 .

-This will disable the Samsung keyboards allowing Extenral Keyboard Helper Pro to work, as well as the incredibly annoying game optimizer extension.
+This will disable the Samsung keyboards allowing External Keyboard Helper Pro to work, as well as the incredibly annoying game optimizer extension.

 ##### Other Vendor Tablets